-First of all, there was a lesson learned from this recipe.
-Well, not exactly from this recipe, because I did it wrong, but a lesson learned after I made this wrong.
+First of all, I learned something from this recipe.
 When a recipe calls for chorizo, it’s not that clear cut.
 And I didn’t know this until I was reading on a blog (and now I can’t remember which blog it was – but this was a few months ago), and they were writing about the 2 main kinds of chorizo.
 I really wish I could find it now, because I don’t know if I have my information correct, so don’t completely quote me on this!

 There are 2 different types of chorizo you should be able to find.
 The first is a fresh version that needs to be cooked.
 It is often referred to as Mexican chorizo.
 It will often look like the sausage links you can find at your grocer.
 You just remove the casing to cook the meat.
 The second kind of chorizo is a cured type that does not need any further cooking.
 It is referred to as Spanish chorizo.

 Well, although this recipe doesn’t specify which kind of chorizo you are supposed to use, the directions do say to cut it thin on an angle.
 Well, I had picked up some Mexican chorizo, and that just doesn’t work.
 So, I just cooked the chorizo like I would sausage, and used the crumbles in the recipe.
 And although I’m sure the Spanish chorizo would be easier and faster, I think this way was just as good!